jaames/zfont/README.md

   illo.updateRenderGraph();
   requestAnimationFrame(animate);
 }
-// Zdog.waitForFonts() returns a Promise which is resolved once all the fonts added to the scene so far have ben loaded Zdog.waitForFonts().then(function() {
+// Zdog.waitForFonts() returns a Promise which is resolved once all the fonts added to the scene so far have been loaded Zdog.waitForFonts().then(function() {
   // Once the fonts are done, start the animation loop animate();